Wes Moore

 Assisted suicide is not the act of mercy it is purported to be.
 When all the cleverly worded platitudes are wiped away, it is one person killing another person.
 Moreover, the person making the request, due to their deep depression, is in an extremely vulnerable state and is not capable of making a life and death decisions.

 This makes participating in the practice in any form a great evil against God and our fellow man.
-For this reason (among others), it is critical that Christians become educated and actively fight all forms of assisted suicide.
+For this reason (among others), it is critical that Christians become educated and actively fight all forms of assisted suicide that are proposed and carried out in a society.

 OTHER RESOURCES: